The On-line Journal of Mary Esther Malloy

 A few more questions

 When is it too late to get an epidural?
 I am often asked this question.
 First of all, I wouldn’t worry about this ahead of time.
 If you’ve made it so far in your labor that someone is telling you it’s too late or borderline too late, it means you are at the place where you are either pushing or very close to pushing (AMAZING!) and the epidural isn’t going to offer you much.
+Or, you are having a second or third baby and, well, the baby is coming.
+Why not get an epidural for the pushing?
 Generally, there are more downsides than upsides to the epidural with pushing.
 It usually extends the time of pushing, increases the likelihood you might need some help, increases likelihood of tearing.
 No promises here, but once the cervix has stretched back over the baby’s head (10 cm) and you are fully dilated and pushing, a mother is often more comfortable anyhow.
-Your provider is just saying, you are so close, you can do this.
+If your provider is just saying it is maybe not worth it to get an epirdural, they are saying: you are so close, you can do this.
 It is right around the corner.
-But if you want an epidural, you can get it, as long as you can sit still for it.
-(If you are having a second baby, just know that the epidural might be kicking in after your baby is out!).
+But that said, if you want an epidural, you can get it, as long as you can sit still for it.
+If you are having a second baby, just know that the epidural might be kicking in after your baby is out!
 I haven’t had many moms get epidurals at the very, very end, but I have had a few.
 If that is what you need, it is never too late.
 Truly!

 People often have questions about whether the medications in an epidural get to the baby.
 The answer is yes, especially if it is a fentanyl epidural, as most are, for longer periods of time and at higher doses (the top off I described).
 Other than a rare possible lowering of fetal heart rate, an increased likelihood of breastfeeding challenges in the early days, or increased fussiness for some babies, there is no pathology associated with this exposure that I know of.
 But still, it can feel yucky to think about bupivacaine or fentanyl in your baby’s system.